Neptunium-Development/neptunium-client/README.md

 - :loudspeaker: We are happily introducing **Neptunium**, our new Utility Mod for Minecraft Fabric!

-- :tools: Neptunium is currently under *very* heavy development and is a *powerful* Utility Mod that focuses mostly on *ghost and blatant modules*.  :eyes::raisedeyebrow:
+- Neptunium is currently under *very* heavy development and is a *powerful* Utility Mod that focuses mostly on *ghost and blatant modules*.  :eyes:

 - :star2: Best of everything, Neptunium is 100% open-source, so there's no need to worry about viruses or other security risks. :microbe: :no_entry_sign:

 - :computer: Want to learn more about **Neptunium** or download it for yourself?
 Check out our website at *coming soon* There, you'll find a button that will take you to the **source code** as well as a direct download button that links you to our GitHub!. :technologist:

-- :incoming_envelope:  If you would like to contact support or suggest something you can DM heedi#3560!
+- :incoming_envelope:  If you would like to contact support or suggest something, join our discord.

 - For the base of this client we will be using VapeMenu.